Norbyte/ositools/APIDocs.md

 CurrentVitality, CurrentArmor, CurrentMagicArmor, ArmorAfterHitCooldownMultiplier, MagicArmorAfterHitCooldownMultiplier, CurrentAP, BonusActionPoints, Experience, Reputation, Flanked, Karma, MaxVitality, BaseMaxVitality, MaxArmor, BaseMaxArmor, MaxMagicArmor, BaseMaxMagicArmor, Sight, BaseSight, MaxSummons, BaseMaxSummons.
 In addition, any attribute from the [AttributeFlags enumeration](#attributeflags) can be retrieved.

+If `_Character` is a nonexistent character or no stat named `_Stat` exists, the query fails.

 ### CharacterGetComputedStat
 `query NRD_CharacterGetComputedStat([in](CHARACTERGUID)_Character, [in](STRING)_Stat, [in](INTEGER)_IsBaseStat, [out](INTEGER)_Value)`

 Returns a computed stat value of the specified character. `_Stat` must be one of the following:
-MaxMp, APStart, APRecovery, APMaximum, Strength, Finesse, Intelligence, Vitality, Memory, Wits, Accuracy, Dodge, CriticalChance, FireResistance, EarthResistance, WaterResistance, AirResistance, PoisonResistance, ShadowResistance, CustomResistance, LifeSteal, Sight, Hearing, Movement, Initiative.
+MaxMp, APStart, APRecovery, APMaximum, Strength, Finesse, Intelligence, Vitality, Memory, Wits, Accuracy, Dodge, CriticalChance, FireResistance, EarthResistance, WaterResistance, AirResistance, PoisonResistance, ShadowResistance, CustomResistance, LifeSteal, Sight, Hearing, Movement, Initiative, ChanceToHitBoost.

+If `_Character` is a nonexistent character or no stat named `_Stat` exists, the query fails.

 Unlike stats returned by `CharacterGetStat`, these stats are computed on the fly and cannot be changed via `CharacterSetStat`.
 It is, however, possible to adjust them using permanent boosts using the `CharacterSetPermanentBoost` function.
 [See this link](#permanent-boosts) for more details.

+### CharacterGetHitChance
+`query NRD_CharacterGetHitChance([in](CHARACTERGUID)_Attacker, [in](CHARACTERGUID)_Target, [out](INTEGER)_HitChance)`

+Returns the chance of the attacker character hitting the target character (in percentages).
+If either `_Attacker` or `_Target` is a nonexistent character, the query fails.

 ### CharacterSetStat